New Russian airstrikes target Black Sea regions of Ukraine

 In other developments Tuesday:

-— European Union governments agreed to ration natural gas this winter to protect themselves against any further supply cuts by Russia.
+— European Union governments agreed to ration natural gas this winter to protect against Russian supply cuts.
 EU energy ministers approved a draft law designed to lower demand for gas by 15% from August through March.
 The legislation entails voluntary national steps to reduce gas consumption and, if they yield insufficient savings, a trigger for mandatory actions.
-The energy ministers approved the draft a day after Russian energy corporation Gazprom said it would cut gas flows through the Nord Stream 1 pipeline to Germany to 20% of capacity starting Wednesday.
+Russian energy corporation Gazprom said it would cut gas flows through the Nord Stream 1 pipeline to Germany to 20% of capacity starting Wednesday.

-— Russia's space chief says the country will opt out of the International Space Station after 2024 and focus on building its own orbiting outpost.
-Yuri Borisov, who was appointed earlier this month to lead the state-controlled space corporation Roscosmos, said Russia would fulfill its obligations at the International Space Station before it leaves the project.
-Borisov's statement reaffirmed previous declarations by Russian space officials amid soaring tensions between Russia and the West over the Kremlin's military action in Ukraine.
+— Russia's space chief said the country will opt out of the International Space Station after 2024 and focus on building its own orbiting outpost.
+Yuri Borisov, appointed earlier this month to lead the state-controlled space corporation Roscosmos, said Russia would fulfill its obligations at the space station before it leaves the project.
+The move is part of a broader disengagement trend stemming from soaring tensions between Russia and the West over the Kremlin's military action in Ukraine.

-— Britain said it has imposed sanctions on two Russian government officials overseeing justice and two top officials in Russian-occupied eastern Ukraine.
+— Britain imposed sanctions on two national Russian government officials overseeing justice and two top regional officials in Russian-occupied eastern Ukraine.
 Also facing sanctions are several Syrian military figures accused of recruiting Syrians to fight for Russia in Ukraine.

-— German Defense Minister Christine Lambrecht said her country has delivered Mars II multiple-launch rocket systems along with three more howitzers to Ukraine.
-Germany pledged last month to send the equipment to Ukraine.
-Lambrecht said Germany also has delivered five Gepard self-propelled armored anti-aircraft guns so far, German news agency dpa reported.
-It has pledged a total of 30.
+— German Defense Minister Christine Lambrecht said her country has delivered previously announced Mars II multiple-launch rocket systems, along with three more howitzers, to Ukraine.
+Lambrecht said Germany also has delivered five of a pledged 30 Gepard self-propelled armored anti-aircraft guns, German news agency dpa reported.

+— The Russian military announced plans to hold large-scale drills in Russia’s east, noting that it continues regular troop training despite the action in Ukraine.
+The Russian Defense Ministry said Tuesday the Vostok 2022 (East 2022) exercise is scheduled for Aug.
+30-Sept.
+5. It added that airborne troops, long-range bombers and military cargo planes will participate.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine